 Health information for travellers to Slovenia

-Slovenia —like most European destinations— boasts a decent healthcare system.
-Notwithstanding, it is always a wise idea to take out travel or health insurance since it grants travellers peace of mind in case of an emergency.
+Slovenia —like most European destinations— boasts a quality healthcare system.
+Notwithstanding, it is always a wise idea to take out travel or health insurance since it grants visitors peace of mind in case of an emergency.
 Canadian travellers touring Slovenia are encouraged to remember the following:

 - Carry whatever medication you may need during your trip in its original box

 - Use insect repellent with DEET if spending time in the wilderness

 - Wear sunscreen with UVA and UVB protection of at least SPF 15 when taking part in outdoor activities

 Canadian embassies and consulates in Slovenia

 The vast majority of Canadian citizens visiting Slovenia enjoy a hassle-free stay in the European nation.
 Although there is no Canadian Embassy in Slovenia, visitors may wish to keep the Canadian Consulate of Ljubljana’s contact details at hand just in case they require any assistance during their stay in Slovenia: